zigyprints/backendDevelopmentApplications/README.md

-Description:
+## Description:

 This is a basic CRUD (Create, Read, Update, Delete) backend for a To-Do list application.
 It provides endpoints to create, retrieve, update, and delete To-Dos in the to-do list.

-Features:
+## Features:

 A user can:

-Create new To-Dos
+ - Create new To-Dos
-Read information about existing To-Dos (name, description, status and creation date)
+ - Read information about existing To-Dos (name, description, status and creation date)

-Update existing To-Dos i.e. mark them as done/undone, change their name and description
+ - Update existing To-Dos i.e. mark them as done/undone, change their name and description

-Delete existing To-Dos
+ - Delete existing To-Dos

-Tech Stack:
+## Tech Stack:
-Node.js for the backend with Express framework
+  - Node.js for the backend with Express framework

-Used TypeScript for strict typing
+  - Used TypeScript for strict typing

-SQlite for database
+  - SQlite for database

+## Future Improvements

+I think the following things could be added to improve the user experience and make the app feature rich:
+- User Authentication to enable multiple user support.
+- Assigning priorities to To-Dos and sorting them acccordingly.
+- Adding feature to auto delete To-Dos when completed.

 get request
 ![image](https://github.com/TEJASWANTH123/backendDevelopmentApplications/assets/93636836/67e695aa-0128-437f-9309-6443f02eda37)